Thara Kalyan

-Thara Kalyan (born 1 November 1967) is an Indian classical dancer and actress in Malayalam cinema.
-She has acted in mainstream Malayalam films, telefilms and television serials.
-She is also a professional dancer in Bharatanatyam, Mohiniyattam, and Kuchipudi.She is a 'A top' Mohiniyattam artist of Doordarshan.
+Thara Kalyan is an Indian classical dancer and actress in mainstream Malayalam Television and Cinema.
+She is also a professional dancer in Bharatanatyam, Mohiniyattam, and Kuchipudi.She is an 'A top' Mohiniyattam artist of Doordarshan.

 She is the first among the creative Mohiniyattam dancers to have incorporated famous poems as subject and themes for her performances like Amma (O. N. V. Kurup), Karuna (Kumaran Asan), Bhoothappaattu, Yashodhara, Anarkali has been some of her appreciated works in Mohiniyattam.
 Her recent work is of Thaathri Kutty which is first ever in the history of Mohiniyattam to portray the iron lady who was bold enough to raise her voice rebelling against the chauvenits.
 She is successfully running a dance institution in Trivandrum.